KEZI: History

-Prior to this, programming from all three major networks (ABC, CBS, NBC) was shown on KVAL-TV (channel 13).
-When KEZI began broadcasting, it became Eugene's primary ABC affiliate, while also taking on a secondary CBS affiliation.
-This was an unusual arrangement in a two-station market, particularly one as small as Eugene.
-ABC had long been the smallest and weakest of the three major networks, and its stature would not be comparable to that of CBS and NBC until about 1970.
-In most two-station markets at the time, ABC was relegated to secondary status.

-KEZI usually broadcast select CBS programming in off-hours, though Eugene viewers had been able to watch the full CBS lineup since the mid-1950s, when cable operators piped in Portland CBS affiliate KOIN-TV.
-However, channel 9 aired CBS' NFL regular-season games live from 1965 and through to the mid-1970s.
+Although a primary ABC affiliate, KEZI also broadcast select CBS programming in off-hours; Eugene viewers had been able to watch the full CBS lineup since the mid-1950s, when cable operators piped in Portland CBS affiliate KOIN-TV.
+Channel 9 also aired CBS' NFL regular-season games live from 1965 until the mid-1970s.

 In October 1982, KMTR (channel 16) began broadcasting in Eugene, carrying the full NBC programming schedule.
 This resulted in KEZI choosing to become a full-time ABC affiliate and making KVAL the primary CBS affiliate.

 Liberty grew during its first 24 years, becoming one of the nation's largest cable-system operators.
 In 1983, Tele-Communications Inc. purchased Liberty's cable and television assets.
 Carolyn Chambers formed Chambers Communications and purchased several former Liberty entities, including KEZI.
 Chambers Communications then bought Medford ABC affiliate KDRV and KDKF, its satellite in Klamath Falls.

 On February 14, 1998, KEZI moved from its Coburg Road location to the recently completed Chambers Media Center (CMC).
 The 100000 sqft complex was home to most Chambers Communications projects.
 It housed five sound stages, making it one of the largest such facilities on the West Coast at the time.
 Chambers Productions's two films, Puerto Vallarta Squeeze and The Sisters, were shot at the CMC and elsewhere in Eugene.

 In September 2006, Chambers Communications established KOHD in Bend, Oregon.
 Broadcasting on channel 51, KOHD was an ABC affiliate and sister station to KEZI.
 As it never broadcast in analog, KOHD was the first primary digital station to carry a major network affiliation.
 KOHD was sold to the Zolo Media division of BendBroadband in 2013.

 Chambers Communications announced on March 5, 2014, that it would leave broadcasting and sell its stations to Heartland Media, a company owned by former Gray Television executive Bob Prather.
 The sale was completed on July 15.
+On October 1, 2019, Allen Media Group agreed to purchase 11 Heartland stations, including KEZI, for $290 million.
+The sale was approved by the FCC on November 22, 2019, and it was completed on February 11, 2020.

+On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including KEZI).